Healthy Recipes Blog

 • Salmon fillets: Try to find fillets that are about the same size and thickness.

-• Butter: The milk solids in the butter brown as we heat it and help with the blackening process.
+• Butter: The milk solids in the butter brown as we heat it, promoting blackening.

-• You start by mixing the dry rub ingredients in a bowl.
-Then, rub the spices all over the fish.
-(Photos 1-2).
+Combine the dry rub ingredients in a bowl.
+Rub the spices all over the fish.

-• Now, place the skillet in a 425°F oven for 5-7 minutes to allow the fish to finish cooking and reach an internal temperature of 145°F. After those 5 minutes, it should be juicy and perfectly cooked!
-(Photos 5-6).
+Place the skillet in a 425°F oven for 5-7 minutes to allow the inside of the fish to finish cooking and reach an internal temperature of 145°F. Serve immediately.

-The reason we finish the dish in the oven is to ensure that the salmon is fully cooked without charring the outside too much.
+The reason we finish the dish in the oven is to make sure the salmon is fully cooked without charring the outside too much.

 As an alternative, you can remove the skillet from the heat, tightly cover it with foil (or a tight-fitting lid), and allow the fish to finish cooking in the skillet's residual heat for about 5 minutes.